erikefe7/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5 - script that reads the first 10 lines of /etc/passwd

 6 - script that reads the 3rd line of the iacta file

+7 - scripts that creates a new file wit a text inside